• Skip to main content

 Jump to Recipe - Print Recipe

-These pub-style crispy breaded chicken burgers deliver huge taste with just a few ingredients.
-BEST of all, you can make a whole whack of them and freeze 'em for when you're craving a greasy spoon type dinner without all the grease.
+These homemade crispy breaded chicken burgers deliver huge taste with just a few ingredients.
+BEST of all, you can make a whole whack of them and freeze 'em for when you're craving a greasy spoon type dinner without 100% of the grease.
+There will still be grease.
+That's where the flavour is.
+There just won't be as much.

 Homemade chicken burger on a brioche bun with mayonnaise and lettuce.